lammps/lammps/doc/src/Developer_plugins.rst

 A plugin may be registered under an existing style name.
 In that case the plugin will override the existing code.
-This can be used to modify the behavior of existing styles or to debug new versions of them without having to recompile/reinstall all of LAMMPS.
+This can be used to modify the behavior of existing styles or to debug new versions of them without having to re-compile or re-install all of LAMMPS.